-RTTY is the original data communication mode, and it remains in use today.
+RTTY is the original data communication mode, and it remains in active use today.
 While RTTY does not support the features of the newer data modes, such as frequency sharing or error correction, RTTY is better suited for "roundtable" QSOs with several stations.
+It also is the most popular mode for worldwide digital contest events.

 RTTY was originally designed for use with mechanical teleprinters, predating personal computers by several decades.
 Amateurs first put RTTY on the air using surplus teletypewriters (TTYs) and homebrewed vacuum-tube-based interfaces.
-Today, of course, RTTY uses computers or dedicated controllers, many of which also support other digital modes such as CW, PACTOR, AMTOR and packet.
+Today, of course, RTTY uses computers, computer sound cards, or dedicated controllers, many of which also support other digital modes such as CW, PSK31 and packet.